Code Enforcement Citations FAQs

 How do I appeal my citation?

-You must request an administrative hearing before the Code Enforcement Board in writing and mail it to the Code Enforcement Recording Clerk, 1701 Barbados Rd, Lake Clarke Shores, FL 33406.
+You must request a hearing before the Code Enforcement Board in writing and mail it to the Code Enforcement Recording Clerk, 1701 Barbados Rd, Lake Clarke Shores, FL 33406.
 Written requests must be received within ten (10) days of issuance of the citation.
 Please note your case number on your written request, your phone number, your email address, and provide a brief description of the reasons of your appeal.
 The clerk will then contact you within 10 days of receipt of the request to set a hearing date for your appeal.
 Hearings must be conducted within 90 days of receipt of the request.

 What happens if I don’t pay or appeal the citation within 10 days?